-At four years, children still have fairly short concentration spans, so expect that your child might get restless or bored if an activity goes on for too long.
+At 4 years, preschoolers still have fairly short concentration spans, so you can expect that your child might get restless or bored if an activity goes on for too long.

-Your four-year-old child is also likely to start asking tricky questions about subjects like sexuality, death and distressing news stories.
+Your 4-year-old child is also likely to start asking tricky questions about subjects like sexuality, death and distressing news stories.
 For example, your child might ask, ‘Where do babies come from?’

-By five years, your child will probably sit through a full game or finish a whole puzzle – and that brings the new challenge of playing fair and learning to lose gracefully!
+By 5 years, your child will probably sit through a full game or finish a whole puzzle – and that brings the new challenge of playing fair and learning to lose gracefully!

-Starting preschool gives your child lots to think about.
+Starting preschool gives your child a lot to think about.
 There are new rules and routines that are different from those at home.
 This can be tiring and confusing at first.
-Your child might need time and lots of love and support to adjust.
+Your child might need time and plenty of love and support to adjust.

 Many preschools have programs to help children prepare for the transition into preschool.
 You can also talk with your child’s teacher if you have concerns or want ideas to help your child handle the change.